Switzerland investigates six for suspected bribery of foreign officials in 1MDB probe

-KUALA LUMPUR (Reuters) - Switzerland is investigating six people on suspicion of bribing foreign officials and other offences, as part of a money laundering investigation into Malaysian state fund 1MDB, the Swiss attorney general’s office said on Tuesday.
+KUALA LUMPUR, July 10 (Reuters) - Switzerland is investigating six people on suspicion of bribing foreign officials and other offences, as part of a money laundering investigation into Malaysian state fund 1MDB, the Swiss attorney general’s office said on Tuesday.

 Former Malaysian Prime Minister Najib Razak is not one of the “public officials under accusation”, the statement said.